The Aspiring Biodiversity Trust (2686932) incorporated under the Charitable Trusts Act 1957 on 8th November 2017. Registered Charity CC55526.

 The significance and precarious wellbeing of the endemic biodiversity within the Makarora area is recognised locally, but perhaps on a national level is not well understood and is understated.
-An earliest baseline status of birdlife within the Makarora area was provided in the form of survey work by Peter Child undertaken between 1978 and 1984 covering most of the Mount Aspiring National Park area.
+An earliest baseline status of birdlife within the Makarora area was provided in the form of survey work by the late Peter Child, undertaken between 1978 and 1984 covering most of the Mount Aspiring National Park area.

-Current efforts to improve the outcomes for endemic biodiversity in the Makarora region are in the form of mammalian predator control programmes, largely carried out by volunteers in collaboration with the Department of Conservation (DOC).
+Previous efforts to improve the outcomes for endemic biodiversity in the Makarora region have been in the form of limited predator control programmes, largely carried out by volunteers in collaboration with the Department of Conservation (DOC).
 As a guide to targeting and evaluation of any trapping programmes, species survey data is temporally and spatially sparse.
 A lack of funding and scientific direction appears to be an impediment to necessary expedient endemic biodiversity protection and enhancement in the Makarora area.

-ABT exists as a medium to help finance and facilitate necessary scientific based survey/ monitoring/ evaluation work and extended predator control programmes promoting endemic biodiversity enhancement within the Makarora area.
+ABT exists as a medium to help finance and facilitate necessary scientific based threatened species survey/ monitoring/ evaluation work, extended predator control programmes and environmental education – promoting endemic biodiversity restoration and enhancement within the Makarora area.

 Key attributes underpinning the projected effectiveness of ABT include: